rlskoeser/rlskoeser.github.io/_posts/2020-05-22-shakespeare-and-company-project-1-0.md

 ---
-title: On the release of Shakespeare and Company Project 1.0
+title: On the release of the Shakespeare and Company Project 1.0
 date: 2020-05-22T15:19:51-04:00
 layout: post
 image: